raspberrypi/documentation/usage/scratch/gpio/README.md

 ![broadcast config4 out gpio4on](images/config-on.png)

-As always, you can assemble this text with normal join, pick or list handling blocks.
+As always, you can assemble this text with normal join, pick, or list-handling blocks.
 For example, if `foo` = 17, then

 ![broadcast join gpio join foo 17](images/broadcastgpio17on.png)